HirschLabUMN/CHIP-NMC/README.md

 nixtamalization moisture content.

 ## Publication:
-For more information, please see the manuscript at: **ADD DOI HERE**
+For more information, please see the manuscript at: doi.org/10.1002/cche.10874

 ## Pipeline Description:
 This project has developed a machine learning model to predict nixtamalization moisture content from NIR